syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/Sorting.md

 # Sorting

 Sorting feature available in DataBound Grid control allows the user to arrange items in a sequence and/or in different sets.
-SortBehaviour property under the control allows you to sort a column in a data bound grid when the column header cell is clicked.
+SortBehavior property under the control allows you to sort a column in a data bound grid when the column header cell is clicked.
 Implementation of this property will rearrange the cell data in the clicked column.
 This property can be set using either a code or designer.
 By default, it is set to perform sorting on double-click.
 GridSortBehavior is an enumeration that defines the sorting behavior options/values.

-Following is the list of options/values that can be assigned to SortBehaviour property:
+Following is the list of options/values that can be assigned to SortBehavior property:

 * SingleClick: Sort column when user clicks once.
 * DoubleClick: Sort column when user double-clicks.